Visit Azul.com Support

 Command Line Option Description Default

-Address where Optimizer Hub is listening.
+DNS name of the Optimizer Hub service where Optimizer Hub is listening, as specified .
 The default is localhost:50051.
 See Connecting a JVM to Optimizer Hub for instructions to determine the correct host and port.

 null